-From this view you’ll definitely see one of the more unique concepts for a building- the Azerbaijan Carpet Museum.
+From this view you’ll see one of the more unique architectural concepts for a building- the Azerbaijan Carpet Museum.
 This building is appropriately shaped in one giant rolled-up rug:

 Azerbaijan Carpet Museum

 If you have the time, the Azerbaijan Carpet Museum is worth a visit and fairly priced.
 When we visited, tickets were 7 AZN, so about 4 USD.
 (A Student discount was available with ID).
 It’s a comfortable air conditioned museum with plenty of benches to rest, which is good because you could very well spend a few hours winding through the museum.
 Rugs are a very big part of the culture in Azerbaijan, and each region is their own very distinct style which you will learn about if you go.
 There’s even several women weaving carpets live so you can see and appreciate the process.
 Once at the top floor you see the modern exhibit, which includes some of the amazing Faig Ahmed’s work.

 Tram ride to the Flame Towers

-If you’re at the Carpet Museum you are now close to the tram you which can be taken for 1USD to ride to the top of the hill to the Flame Towers and city overlook.
+If you’re at the Carpet Museum you are now close to the tram which can be taken for 1USD to ride to the top of the hill to the Flame Towers and city overlook.
 You can definitely choose to climb the stairs (located to the left, towards the water) instead of taking the tram if you are looking for some exercise or don’t have any cash on you.
 People enjoy the experience of the tram, especially because it drops you off right at the base of the towers and in front of a beautiful mosque.